dertin/debian-nginx-php/README.md

 chmod +x install.sh
 sudo ./install.sh all N
 ```
+## Important:

-You must have a domain address before executing the script, so that your https certificate is correctly configured automatically.
+- You must have a domain address before executing the script, so that your https certificate is correctly configured automatically.
 If you do not have a domain now, enter the domain you are going to buy later, and then manually configure your https certificate.

+- It is recommended to restart the system when the script requests it.
+After the system starts, it will rerun the script and skip the steps it has already installed before restarting the system, to continue.

 List of installed programs: